p2panda/handbook/website/docs/tutorials/aquadoggo.md

 ## Configuration

-Now we know how to start a node and how to interact with it via GraphQL!
+Now we learned how to start a node and how to interact with it via GraphQL!
 Let's see now how we can configure and adjust it to our special needs.
-This is mainly a collection of "cool tricks" and not a full documentation of `aquadoggo`, also you probably might not need all of this in the beginning.
+This is mainly a collection of _cool tricks_ and not a full documentation of `aquadoggo`, also you probably might not need all of this in the beginning, but maybe it comes in handy soon!

 ### Data directory